havogler/havogler.github.io/index.md

 # About Me

 Hello!
-My name is Alex Vogler, and I currently work for Acumen, where I ...
+My name is Alex Vogler, and I currently work for Acumen as a data and policy analyst, where I look for potentially fraudulent behavior by Medicaid providers.
+Previously, I obtained my Masters in Physics at UC Davis, where I conducted research on galaxy composition.
+I'm also a UC Irvine alumnus.

 # Interests